gilbert/authport/README.md

 })
 ```

-An optional `name` member can also be passed to override that used for authom path matching.
+An optional `name` member can also be passed to override that used for AuthPort path matching.
 So if you had two GitHub apps, you could set them as `name: github1` and `name: github2`, so that they could be accessed as `/auth/github1` and `/auth/github2`.

 You can listen for `auth` and `error` events by:

 - listening to a specific service for service-specific events, or
-- listening to `authom` for all service events
+- listening to `AuthPort` for all service events

 For example, use this to listen for events from GitHub, based on the code above: